matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

 ```

-The structure of the chunk event would look like:
+The structure of the chunk event looks like:
 ```js
 {
   "type": "m.room.chunk",